| |

 political banners hung around the altar.
 The sermon faithfully

-as it did quotations from his lifetime of fascist thought*.
+did quotations from his lifetime of fascist thought24.

 Elsewhere, the Vatican has frequently lent support to right-wing